BILL ANALYSIS

 To amend the Federal Power Act and the Natural Gas Act with respect to the enforcement of certain provisions, and for other purposes.

-HR8423 (To amend the Federal Power Act and the Natural Gas Act with respect to the enforcement of certain provisions, and for other purposes.) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects $EQT, Kinder Morgan ($KMI), $ET and Williams Companies ($WMB) and 24 other tickers.
-The primary sectors impacted are Energy, Infrastructure and Manufacturing.
+HR8423 (To amend the Federal Power Act and the Natural Gas Act with respect to the enforcement of certain provisions, and for other purposes.) has been assessed with a bearish outlook for investors.
+This legislation directly affects $EPD, $ET, Kinder Morgan ($KMI) and $LNG and 3 other tickers.
+The primary sectors impacted are Energy.
 View the full bill text on Congress.gov.

 Market Sentiment